 Oh Wasabi!
 The card up my sleeve when I have friends or relatives visiting and need somewhere central to eat well, cheaply and in a quirky setting.
-In fact, why wait for visitors – I often pop in on weekday nights, at weekends in between films, gigs or shopping or when cooking seems like too much effort.
+In fact, why wait for visitors?
+I often pop in on weekday nights, at weekends in between films, gigs, shopping or when cooking is too much effort.

 Wasabi has a shed-load of selling points, mainly these are the cheap but quality convenient food served promptly in a kitsch Japanese setting of conveyor belts, colourful decor and the latest J-pop.

 Set menus are Wasabi’s most popular option and for £ 9.95 you can have either six plates of sushi and miso soup or three plates of sushi and a traditional Japanese ramen, rice or noodle dish.